Law and Justice: Economy

 Writing on the economic policies of Law and Justice and their character, American political scientist David Ost wrote:

 So, since winning power for the second time in 2015, PiS has taken real efforts to tame economic liberalism.
-It reversed the previous government’s hiking of the retirement age, offered new drug benefits for the elderly, and has initiated a broad program for the construction of new affordable housing.
+It reversed the previous government's hiking of the retirement age, offered new drug benefits for the elderly, and has initiated a broad program for the construction of new affordable housing.
 It has limited employer use of insecure short-term “junk contracts,” and raised the guaranteed hourly minimum to 13 złotys (nearly $4), a significant increase upon prevailing informal standards.
 Its hallmark social policy has been a new child-benefit program, with a monthly payment of 500 złotys (about $140) to parents of each second and additional child under eighteen, paid for, in part, by a new surcharge tax imposed on foreign-owned banks and insurance companies.
 For the many hundreds of thousands of working parents earning only 2,000–2,500 złotys a month, this meant a sudden untaxed pay raise of twenty or even forty percent.
 Within a year, children living in extreme poverty declined by a third.
 Single mothers found themselves able to quit overly exploitative jobs and seek other options. [...]
 With such rhetoric and policies, PiS is embracing a project that really deserves the name it is impossible to apply: national socialism.

+Political scientists Michał Zabdyr-Jamróz, Olga Löblová, Alexandru D. Moise, and Iwona Kowalska-Bobko argued that PiS is ideologically "a combination of Christian conservatism in cultural policies and social-democratic welfare policies".
+They noted that PiS generally refrained from welfare chauvinism, "making it look almost social-democratic in comparison to the chauvinism of Western European parties".
+Law and Justice's return to power in 2015 marked a departure from neoliberalism, and made PiS a competition not only to the nominally left Lewica, but also even more economically left-oriented groups.
+Its economic approach has been described as left-wing, "neo-Weberian", and social-democratic; it focused especially on expanding healthcare access and guaranteeing free-of-charge services.
+The party's 2019 manifesto said:

+We are convinced that escaping the middle-income trap and breaking away from the ‘dependent market economy’ is possible only through an active economic policy of the state.
+We do not believe that ‘the capital has no nationality’.
+We reject principles of neoliberalism.